-- A plant, or a part of a plant, of the genus Cannabis, whether growing or not, with a THC concentration of 0.3% or less on a dry-weight basis. - The seeds of a plant of the genus Cannabis with a THC concentration of 0.3% or less on a dry-weight basis. - If it has a THC concentration of 0.3% or less on a dry-weight basis, a compound, manufacture, salt, derivative, mixture, preparation, extract, cannabinoid, acid, salt, isomer, or salt of an isomer of a plant, or a part of a plant, of the genus Cannabis. - A product to which one of the following applies: - o If not intended for human or animal consumption, the product meets both of the following requirements: - It contains any of the substances described above. - It has a THC concentration of 0.3% or less on a dry-weight basis. - If intended for human or animal consumption, the product, in the form in which it is intended for sale to a consumer, meets both of the following requirements: - It has a THC concentration of 0.3% or less on a dry-weight or per volume basis. - It contains a total amount of THC that is less than or equal to the limit established by the Marijuana Regulatory Agency under section 8(1)(n) of the Michigan Regulation and Taxation of Marihuana Act.
+- A plant, or a part of a plant, of the genus Cannabis, whether growing or not, with a THC concentration of 0.3% or less on a dry-weight basis. - The seeds of a plant of the genus Cannabis with a THC concentration of 0.3% or less on a dry-weight basis. - If it has a THC concentration of 0.3% or less on a dry-weight basis, a compound, manufacture, salt, derivative, mixture, preparation, extract, cannabinoid, acid, salt, isomer, or salt of an isomer of a plant, or a part of a plant, of the genus Cannabis. - A product to which one of the following applies: - o If not intended for human or animal consumption, the product meets both of the following requirements: - It contains any of the substances described above. - It has a THC concentration of 0.3% or less on a dry-weight basis.

-House Fiscal Agency Page 1 of 4
+House Fiscal Agency Page 1 of 5